-Recently we got the requirement to create a desktop application for tracking expenses on an individual level.
-So we have created this expense tracking application using python tkinter with sqlite3 database.
+Recently, we got the requirement to create a desktop application for tracking expenses on an individual level.
+So we have created this expense tracking application using Python tkinter with sqlite3 database.

-Expense Tracking Application Using Python
+import sqlite3Expense Tracking Application Using Python Tkinter

 1. Import Modules

 The first step in the creation of the application is importing the necessary modules.
 Here we have imported all the modules available in tkinter (*).
-TTK is the new member of the tkinter family that needs to be imported separately in the end we have imported a message box module to display the prompt.
+TTK is the new member of the tkinter family that needs to be imported separately.
+In the end, we have imported a message box module to display the prompt.

-2. Create Object, title, and window size
+2. Create an Object, title, and window size

 The next step is to create an object for the tkinter module.
 In the code, ws is the name assigned to the object.
-Using this object name we have further assigned a title and size to the python tkinter window.
+Using this object name, we have further assigned a title and size to the Python tkinter window.

 Learn more about Python Tkinter Title